Greenie0701/Greenie0701/README.md

-# 👋 Hi, my name is rossi in Git
+# 👋 Hi, my name is Rossi in Git

 ---